Toooomey/primal-gym/README.md

 ## Surface

 ### Colors
-The Main colours used in the project were black, white and red:
+* The Main colours used in the project were black, white and red.

 ### Fonts